amplexor-drupal/xconnect/README.md

 ## Usage

-The GCM service provides a (S)FTP environment to upload translation requests to and download translation responses from.
-The files are always packed in ZIP archives.
+The [GCM service][link-gcm] provides a (S)FTP environment to upload translation requests to and download translation responses from.
+The files are packed in ZIP archives.
 These archives contain always a file with details about the request (order.xml) and the response (name-of-the-response-file.xml).